-Due to resolution of detector tracks outside the kinematic region (p_T, η) might migrate to it.
-Fraction of these tracks f{okr} was estimated using Monte carlo method (effect of a few %). f{nonpr} and f{sb} corresponds to fraction of non-primary particles and fraction of strange baryons respectively which were discussed in 3.3.1 and 3.3.2.
+Due to resolution of detector tracks outside the kinematic region (p_T , η) might migrate inside the region.
+Fraction of these tracks f{okr} was estimated using Monte carlo method (effect of a few %). f{nonpr} and f{sb} corresponds to fraction of non-primary particles and fraction of strange baryons respectively which were discussed in 3.2.1 and 3.2.2.